davekeder/thebook/stewart.md

 Aug.
 21, ‘93

-I was not rec. while I was suffering night worst of other days not – was laid away & turned up – regularly to-day – Request cheerfully complied with though often somewhat difficult for me to write.
+I was not rec. while I was suffering with a fractured right wrist and other injuries – was laid away & turned up – regularly to-day – Request cheerfully complied with though often somewhat difficult for me to write.

 Alex.
 P. Stewart